nasa/LPDAAC-Data-Resources/python/scripts/daac_data_download_python/README.md

 To authorize Data Pool, please [click here](https://urs.earthdata.nasa.gov/approve_app?client_id=ijpRZvb9qeKCK5ctsn75Tg&_ga=2.128429068.1284688367.1541426539-1515316899.1516123516).

 ### **Netrc file**
 The netrc file is needed to download NASA Earthdata science data from a scripting environment like Python.
-There are multiple methods to create a .netrc file.
-Here, the `earth access` package is used to automatically create a netrc file using your Earthdata login credentials if one does not exist.
+There are multiple methods to [create a .netrc file for authntication](https://github.com/nasa/LPDAAC-Data-Resources/tree/main/guides/create_netrc_file.md).
+Here, the `earthaccess` package is used to automatically create a `.netrc` file using your Earthdata login credentials.
+If one does not exist, you will be prompted to enter your Earthdata Login credentials.
 ---

 # Procedures: